Skip to contents

 Example repeated and sequential p-values

-Suppose observed event totals at the three seasonal analyses are equal to the planned totals and observed experimental events are as below.
+Suppose observed event totals at the 3 seasonal analyses are equal to the planned totals and observed experimental events are as below.
 Here, x is the observed number of events in the experimental arm.
 The offset sets season 2 to be one event above the efficacy bound to demonstrate that the repeated p-value is greater than 0.025.

 example_x <- pmax(0L, design_exact$lower$bound + x_offset_from_efficacy)